pratikdas/my_articles/Ephemeral-Preview_Environment.md

 In this article, we will understand the concepts of ephemeral environments, when they are most useful and the different ways of setting them up.

+## What do we aim for in our Test Environments
+Some of the things we aim for in our test environment are:
+**Isolation**: The environment is isolated from other set of changes **Applications**: The applications in our dependency graph are present **Tied to a feature branch**: They are tied to a feature branch

 ## Challenges of Static Environments
+Advantage: Production like
+Shared

 ## Introducing Ephemeral Environment